When Free Search Is Enough, and When It Isn't

 Can free tools search social media and dating apps?

-Not effectively.
-Google, TinEye, and Bing don't have access to private profiles or dating app databases.
-Facebook and Instagram's internal recognition works sometimes if you upload a photo directly, but it's inconsistent.
-Paid facial recognition tools have better access and find faces across platforms that free tools can't reach.
+Not very well.
+Google, TinEye, and Bing do not have access to private profiles or dating app databases.
+Facebook and Instagram's internal recognition can work sometimes if you upload a photo directly, but it is inconsistent.
+Dedicated paid tools are often more useful for surfacing leads across platforms that standard free tools do not reach reliably.

 Related Guides